mmzdouc/fermo_docs/docs/home/gui.start.md

 See [**here**](https://external.gnps2.org/gnpslibrary) for a collection of different spectral libraries.

 See [**here**](./input_output.md#spectral-library) for more information on the required Spectral Library file format.

+## MS2Query Annotation

+*(optional)*

+*FERMO* accepts result files coming from the [MS2Query](https://github.com/iomega/ms2query) annotation program.
+While previous versions of *FERMO* employed an inbuilt version of MS2Query, this has been discontinued due to integration issues.
+Therefore, MS2Query needs to be run separately by the user.

+See [**here**](./input_output.md#ms2query-results-file) for more information on the required MS2Query results file format.